PelionIoT/mbed-cloud-sdk-java/backends/pelioncloud_devicemanagement/docs/TenantUserInterfaceConfigurationImagesApi.md

 Upload a dark theme image.

-Upload a new account dark theme branding image as form data in PNG or JPEG format.
+Upload a new account dark theme branding image as form data in PNG or JPEG format. &lt;b&gt;Note:&lt;/b&gt; This endpoint is restricted to administrators.

 ### Example
 ```java